 - What are the best 14 project management techniques for different project types?

 - What are the best practices and tools you can use to help you in your project work, regardless of the project management technique you use?

 To learn all that and more, read on.

-In this section, you’ll learn what Project Management Techniques are, when you should use them, and how you can apply them.
+In this section, you’ll learn about Project Management, some of its elements, and techniques; when you should use them, and how you can apply them.

 To understand what Project Management Techniques are, we’ll first need to understand what constitutes a “Project” and what “Project Management” is.

-A Project involves a specific set of operations that an individual or a group of people needs to undertake in order to reach a predefined goal.
-Each project has a specific set of requirements you need to fulfill in order to be able to call it a success.
+A Project involves a specific set of operations that an individual or a group of people needs to undertake to reach a predefined goal.
+Each project has a specific set of requirements you need to fulfill to be able to call it a success.